sadeh-congnition/django-llm-chat/README.md

 > A `Chat` can therefore have multiple users.

 > [!NOTE]
-> If you don't provide a user for user messages, then a default user will be created and assigned to the message.
+> If you don't provide a user for user messages, then a default user (`djllmchat-user`) will be created and assigned to the message.

 > [!NOTE]
-> LLM messages are linked to a default LLM user which gets created by default.
+> LLM messages get linked to a user called `djllmchat`.

 Now we create a `Chat`: